LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Introduction

-Our definition of chirotopes of configurations of convex bodies is a natural extension of the classical definition of chirotopes of configurations of points of the standard projective plane; cf. Appendix~\ref{appendix:CFPFP}.
-Let $\fcb$ be an indexed configuration of oriented convex bodies of a \projectivegeometry\ $(\pp,\lpp)$, and let $\tau$ be a line of $(\pp,\lpp)$.
-We denote by $\Map{\omega_\tau}{\pp}{\pp/\rr_\tau}$ the quotient map relative to the equivalence relation $\rr_\tau$ whose equivalence classes not reduced to a point are the proper line segments of $\fcb\cap \tau$ and we define \begin{enumerate} \item the {\it \monade\ of $\fcb$ at $\tau$} or the {\it \monade\ of the pair $(\fcb,\tau)$} as the homeomorphism class of the image of the pair $(\fcb,\tau)$ under $\omega_\tau$, i.e., the set of $(\varphi \omega_\tau \fcb, \varphi \omega_\tau \tau)$ as $\varphi$ ranges over the set of homeomorphisms with domain $\pp/\rr_\tau$ ($\omega_\tau$ is there to make no difference between a tangent touching a convex body along a line segment or along a point); \item a {\it bitangent \monade} or {\it zero-\monade} as a \monade\ at a bitangent; \item the {\it isomorphism class of $\fcb$} as the set of configurations $\fcb'$ that have the same set of bitangent \monades\ as $\fcb$, hence the same set of \monades\ as $\fcb$ (use a simple perturbation argument); and \item the {\it chirotope of $\fcb$} as the map that assigns to each triple $J$ of the indexing set of $\fcb$ the isomorphism class of the subfamily indexed by $J$. \end{enumerate} Figure~\ref{FinalZeroCocycles} depicts, up to reorientation and reindexation of the bodies, the bitangent \monades\ of configurations of two and three convex bodies~: each circular diagram is labeled at its right bottom corner with its number of re\oriented\ and reindexed versions,
+We come now to the definition of chirotopes of configurations of convex bodies.
+Our definition is a natural extension of the classical definition of chirotopes of configurations of points of the standard projective plane; cf. Appendix~\ref{appendix:CFPFP}.
+As for arrangements of double pseudolines, indexed configurations of oriented convex bodies are extended to negative indices by assigning to a negative index the reoriented version of the convex body assigned to its complement.

-and at its left bottom corner with its ``natural'' coding (a set of words on the alphabet obtained by adjoining to the indexing set of the configuration the negatives of its elements and the extra symbol $\ptg$, with the convention that the negative of an index $\alpha$ is denoted $\overline{\alpha}$ instead of $-\alpha$) that we will define explicitly in the body text.
-One can read from these data that the number of bitangent \monades\ of indexed configurations of two \oriented\ convex bodies on a given set of two indices is exactly the number ($4$) of bitangents of a pair of disjoint convex bodies; and that the number of bitangent \monades\ of indexed configurations of three \oriented\ convex bodies on a given set of three indices is $104$.
+Let $\Delta$ be an indexed configuration of oriented convex bodies of a projective plane $(\pp,\lpp)$, let $\tau$ be a line of $(\pp,\lpp)$, let $\rr_\tau$ be the equivalence relation on $\pp$ generated by the pairs of points belonging to a same line segment of $\Delta\cap \tau$, and let $\Map{\omega_\tau}{\pp}{\pp/\rr_\tau}$ be the associated quotient map.
+We define \begin{enumerate} \item the {\it cocycle of $\Delta$ at $\tau$} or the {\it cocycle of $\tau$ with respect to $\Delta$} or the {\it cocycle of the pair $(\Delta,\tau)$} as the homeomorphism class of the image of the pair $(\Delta,\tau)$ under $\omega_\tau$, i.e., the set of $(\varphi \omega_\tau \Delta, \varphi \omega_\tau \tau)$ as $\varphi$ ranges over the set of homeomorphisms with domain $\pp/\rr_\tau$; \item a {\it bitangent cocycle} or {\it zero-cocycle} as a cocycle at a bitangent; \item the {\it isomorphism class of $\Delta$} as the set of configurations that have the same set of bitangent cocycles as $\Delta$, hence the same set of cocycles as $\Delta$ (use a simple perturbation argument); and \item the {\it chirotope of $\Delta$} as the map that assigns to each $3$-subset $J$ of the indexing set of $\Delta$ the isomorphism class of the subfamily indexed by $J$. \end{enumerate} Fig.~\ref{FinalPiercing} depicts the bitangent cocycles of an indexed configuration of three oriented convex bodies.